Stroud District: Premises

 The council is based at Ebley Mill in the parish of Cainscross, a suburban town adjoining the west side of the town of Stroud.
 The mill was built as a woollen mill in 1818 and is a grade II* listed building.
 It was converted to become the council's offices between 1987 and 1990.

 Elections

 Since the last full review of boundaries in 2016 the council has comprised 51 councillors representing 27 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 Towns and parishes

-The district is entirely covered by civil parishes.
-The parish councils for Berkeley, Cainscross, Dursley, Nailsworth, Stonehouse, Stroud and Wotton-under-Edge take the style "town council".
-Some of the smaller parishes have a parish meeting rather than a parish council.
+The district is covered by 44 civil parisheswitb no unparished areas.
+The councils for Berkeley, Cainscross, Dursley, Nailsworth, Stonehouse, Stroud and Wotton-under-Edge take the style "town council".
+35 have the status of parish, with none styled as village or neighbourhood councils.

+Two of the smaller parishes, Alderley and Owlpen have a parish meeting rather than a parish council.

+Wotton Under Edge is a former charter town, granted in 1252, but the municipal corporation was abolished in 1886.

+Nailsworth and Stroud prior to 1974 were urban districts, although Stroud covered the town, Cainscross and the urban part of Rodborough as a result of a 1935 boundary change.

 Notable Members of Stroud District Council (and predecessors)

 Margaret Hills (née Robertson) was the first woman elected to Stroud Urban District Council in 1928. where she stood as a representative of the Stroud Women's Citizens Association (SWCA).
 She remained a member until 1936 when the council was expanded to cover Cainscross and Rodborough.

 David Drew is also a former member of the council originally representing the Stonehouse ward, then Paganhill and Farmhill ward and most recently Stroud Central ward.
 Tom Levitt is also a former member and served for a short time before moving to High Peak in the early 1990s.